-Dear Mr. Parish:
+Dear Mr. Vance:

-The Executive Director (ED) of the Texas Commission on Environmental Quality (TCEQ) received your Landscape Irrigation Technician license application in August 2022.
+The Executive Director (ED) of the Texas Commission on Environmental Quality (TCEQ) received your Landscape Irrigation Technician license application in March 2023.
 As part of the application review process, the ED is required to review an applicant's criminal history.
 The review was conducted in accordance with guidelines established by 30 Texas Administrative Code (TAC) Section (§) 30.35.
-The review of your application revealed that you received deferred adjudication for a 3rd-Degree Felony in 2019.
+The review of your application revealed that you received deferred adjudication for a State-Jail Felony in 2013, and three State-Jail Felonies in 2021.

-The ED intends to deny your Landscape Irrigation Technician license application because he considers you to have been convicted of an offense that directly relates to the license and is also a violent offense as referenced in Texas Occupations Code (TOC) §§ 53.021(a)(1) and (2).
-The ED also considered the factors in TOC §§ 53.022 and 53.023 and this decision was based on the nature and seriousness of the crime, the relationship of the crime to the purposes for requiring a license to engage in the occupation, the opportunity the license may offer to engage in further criminal activity of the same type as that in which you were previously involved, the extent and nature of your past criminal activity, and the amount of time that has elapsed since your last criminal activity.
+The ED intends to deny your Landscape Irrigation Technician license application because you have been convicted of offenses that directly relate to the license as referenced in Texas Occupations Code (TOC) § 53.021(a)(1).
+The ED also considered the factors in TOC §§ 53.022 and 53.023 and this decision was based on the nature and seriousness of the crimes, the relationship of the crimes to the purposes for requiring a license to engage in the occupation, the opportunity the license may offer to engage in further criminal activity of the same type as that in which you were previously involved, the extent and nature of your past criminal activity, your age when the crimes were committed, and the amount of time that has elapsed since your last criminal activity.